trueos/pcbsd/src-qt5/docs/controlpanel.rst

 Disk Manager
 ============

-The PC-BSD® Disk Manager can be used to manage ZFS pools and datasets as well as the disks attached to the system.
+The TrueOS® Disk Manager can be used to manage ZFS pools and datasets as well as the disks attached to the system.
 To access this utility, use
 :menuselection:`Control Panel --> Disk Manager` or type :command:`pc-su pc-zmanager` from within an xterm.
 You will need to input your password in order to access this utility.